Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity

 \section{Is Free Standing Silicene Stable ?}

-Starting with hexasilabenzene, Si$_6$H$_6$, a silicon analogue of benzene, chemists have wondered about existence of stable planar p-$\pi$ bonded Si based molecules \cite{SiBenzene1,March1}.
+Beginning with hexasilabenzene, Si$_6$H$_6$, a silicon analogue of benzene, chemists have wondered about the existence of stable planar p-$\pi$ bonded Si based molecules \cite{SiBenzene1,March1}.
 Their concern is that an increased Si-bond length, a simple consequence of a 60 \% increase in atomic radius, will weaken the p$-\pi$ bond, leading to reduced aromaticity and increased chemically reactivity.
-It is also an experimental fact that free space Si$_6$H$_6$ molecule has not been synthesized so far.
+It is also an experimental fact that free Si$_6$H$_6$ molecule has not been synthesized so far.

 Silicene is an infinitely extended planar p-$\pi$ bonded network of Si atoms.
 DFT calculations and beyond argue for a stable free standing graphene.
-On the other hand, Sheka in 2009 \cite{Sheka1,Sheka2} and Hoffman \cite{Hoffman} very recently, have questioned stability and very existence of free standing silicene because of reduced aromaticity and enhanced radicalization.
+On the other hand, Sheka in 2009 \cite{Sheka1,Sheka2} and Hoffman \cite{Hoffman} in 2013, have questioned stability and very existence of free standing silicene because of reduced aromaticity and enhanced radicalization.
 This, according to them, will make silicene react with any molecular dirt.

-Radicalization in quantum chemistry is creation of lone electron states in certain molecular orbitals in the ground state; the loners are generically weakly coupled to other loners, if present.
+Radicalization in quantum chemistry is creation of unpaired lone electron in certain molecular orbitals in the ground state; the loners are generically weakly coupled to other loners, if present.
 In the context of periodic systems such as a crystalline solid we interpret it to mean an extreme Mott localization and formation of nearly decoupled spins.
-In the narrow gap Mott insulating state we are envisaging for silicene, we don't expect weakly coupled lone spins - there is a strong super (kinetic) exchange coupling and multiple ring exchange interactions among spins, as we will see.
+In this Mott insulating state quantum fluctuations lead to residual (superexchange) couplings among spins quantum magnetism.

-Free standing silicene has not been seen experimentally.
-As mentioned earlier stable silicene on metallic substrates, Ag, Ir and ZrB$_2$ have been synthesized.
-A possible key role of metallic substrate in stabilizing a silicene mono layer seen in experiments is an important issue that needs to be addressed further.
+Free standing silicene has not synthesized experimentally so far.
+A key stabilizing factor, namely metallic substrates, Ag, Ir and ZrB$_2$ is needed.
+Further, a strong hybridization between Ag bands and Si orbitals at the fermi level leads to significant modification of electronic properties of free standing silicene.

-In the following discussion we refer to a \textit{stable Mott insulating single layer silicene} in the following sense.
-We assume that metallic substrate stabilizes a single layer silicene and at the same time does not significantly modify the Mott insulating character that we are after.
+In what follows, by \textit{stable Mott insulating single layer silicene} we mean the following.
+We assume that (metallic) substrate stabilizes a single layer silicene and at the same time does not significantly modify the Mott or doped Mott insulator character, that we are after.